 Types of Iron

-The most common form of iron found in iron supplements ire ferrous iron or ferric salts.
-Doses higher than 45mg per day may result in gastrointestinal discomfort, such as nausea or constipation.
+The most common form of iron found in iron supplements is ferrous iron or ferric salts.
+Doses higher than 45 milligrams per day may result in gastrointestinal discomforts, such as nausea or constipation.

-The Food and Nutrition Board has established a daily tolerable upper limit of 45mg of iron based on when many folks experience stomach issues (3).
-While some brands will offer iron supplements above this daily threshold, they should probably be avoided unless you consult with a medical professional.
+The FNB has established a daily tolerable upper limit of 45 milligrams of iron-based on when many folks experience stomach issues (3).
+While some brands offer iron supplements above this daily threshold, they should probably be avoided unless you consult with a medical professional.

 Iron supplements can vary widely in terms of what additional nutrients are included in a given tablet or capsule.
 Some will include a host of additional nutrients, not all of which may be compatible with your dietary needs.
 Take a look at the label to make sure you know exactly what you’re putting in your body.

 In general, iron supplements that include a host of other nutrients will tend to cost more.
-But to get a clear sense of the cost of each supplement, divide the total cost by the amount of servings per bottle.
+To get a clear sense of the cost of each supplement, divide the total cost by the number of servings per bottle.